Types of Natural Stone for Home Decoration

 Sandstone

-A sedimentary rock; a homogeneous or layered aggregation of grains of sand bound together by a mineral (cement).
-The strength of the material depends on this element: the strongest are siliceous sandstones, if the binder is easily soluble (gypsum or clay), the sandstone is short-lived.
+A sedimentary rock; a homogeneous or layered aggregate of sand grains bound together by a mineral (cement).
+The strength of the material depends on this binder: the strongest are siliceous sandstones, while if the binder is easily soluble (gypsum or clay), the sandstone is short-lived.

-In construction and decoration are used quartz sandstones, as well as arkose (with a predominance of feldspars) and greywacke (sandstones of complex composition with a high percentage of fragments of rocks).
+In construction and finishing, quartz sandstones are used, as well as arkose (with a predominance of feldspars) and graywacke (sandstones of complex composition with a high percentage of rock fragments).

 The color palette is gray, gray-green, shades of yellow, red-brown, and brown.
-Fine-grained red, brown and green varieties of sandstone are considered ornamental.
+Fine-grained red, brown, and green varieties of sandstone are considered ornamental.
+Physical properties: density (2,250-2,670 kg/m3), durability, and high wear resistance; water absorption 0.63-6.0%; porosity depends on the composition of the stone and ranges from 0.69 to 6.70%.

 - sawn sandstone — a solid rock sawn into layers;

-- ripped sandstone — irregularly shaped natural strata, varying in size and thickness;
+- riven sandstone — irregularly shaped natural slabs, varying in size and thickness;

-- rubble Sandstone — stones of rough shape, obtained by blasting, is used for landscaping works, laying the foundations of buildings.
+- rubble sandstone — rough-shaped stones obtained by blasting, used for landscaping and for laying building foundations.

-- cladding of plinths and walls of houses, fences, columns
+- cladding of plinths and walls of houses, fences, and columns

-- cladding of interiors (in particular fireplaces) and stairs
+- cladding of interiors (fireplaces in particular) and stairs

 - landscape design (fountains, streams, cascades, rock gardens)